 What inspired you to craft your creepy cool creation?

-My favorite ride is Disneyland’s Haunted Mansion and I love the foyer.
-I saw a picture of a Haunted Mansion bathroom that look super awesome and I thought well, I actually have a foyer so I decided to transform it into the Haunted Mansion foyer.
+My favorite ride in Disneyland’s Haunted Mansion and I love the foyer.
+I saw a picture of a Haunted Mansion bathroom that looks super awesome and I thought well, I actually have a foyer so I decided to transform it into the Haunted Mansion foyer.

 Did you make these happy haunt items?
 If not, where did you get them?

 I bought a miter saw and learned how to create and install crown molding and watched YouTube videos to learn how to make my white metal doors look like wood.
-I went on a search for entry way marble tables and a hall tree that would suit my needs, chairs and so on.
+I went on a search for entryway marble tables and a hall tree that would suit my needs, chairs, and so on.
 I found a chandelier that looked similar to the one we already have in the living room and went to work modifying it to look like the original one.
-I found the crystals and placed them on the chandelier and then we had to learn how to wire it to the ceiling.
+I found the crystals and placed them on the chandelier and then we had to learn how to wire them to the ceiling.

 The only thing that I did not do or make myself in all of my projects was installing the Lily Ashes of Rose wallpaper.
 A dear friend of mine, Donna Dark Collins, talked me into having it professionally installed and that was the best idea ever!

-I decided to paint my stairwell the same green that is in the Lily Ashes of Rose wallpaper, since the stairway is next to the foyer.
-I made fun Haunted Mansion frames and placed my 40th Haunted Mansion anniversary tapestries in those and they are displayed in the stairwell.
+I decided to paint my stairwell the same green that is in the Lily Ashes of Rose wallpaper since the stairway is next to the foyer.
+I made fun of Haunted Mansion frames and placed my 40th Haunted Mansion anniversary tapestries in those and they are displayed in the stairwell.

 My living room has developed over time as I found pieces of furniture and curtains that would go with the period.
-In it I have my tall Haunted Mansion stretching room portraits that was gifted to me by one of my favorite Haunted Mansion artists Topher Adam for my birthday – which is on Halloween of course.
+In it, I have my tall Haunted Mansion stretching room portraits that were gifted to me by one of my favorite Haunted Mansion artists Topher Adam for my birthday – which is on Halloween of course.

 I have, also, made four sets of the following busts.
 I absolutely love the illusion and the story behind it.
-I have a set that are permanently in my living room wall, a set that I placed in a fabulous cabinet that I found, and two other sets that are free standing cabinets that I made myself.
+I have a set that is permanently in my living room wall, a set that I placed in a fabulous cabinet that I found, and two other sets that are free-standing cabinets that I made myself.
 One set I am gifting to a dear friend.

 Do you have favorite items from your project?